Project partners:

 Technical assistance (TA) is available to help organizations and businesses improve access to healthy, affordable food in underserved communities.
 Through our partners—Prosper Portland, Spruce Root, and the Northwest Agriculture Business Center—we offer a range of support, including 1:1 business counseling, project planning, and financial readiness.
 Whether you’re launching a new initiative or expanding an existing effort, TA can help you strengthen your approach and address challenges at every stage.

-Eligible Food Businesses and Retailers can apply for one or both of the grants and loans the Partnership offers.
-Applications are accepted on a rolling basis.
-For details on how to apply, see the Apply section below.
+Eligible Food Businesses and Retailers could apply for one or both of the grants and loans the Partnership offers.
+Applications were accepted on a rolling basis, but are currently closed.

 These grants are to support business viability and enable access to financing down the road.
 Grants can be used to pay for costs associated with project planning including but not limited to feasibility studies, legal and financial consulting, business planning, and design and architecture services.
 15 to 35 grants are available, depending on the size of awards.
 Award requests may range from $20,000 to $50,000.
 Grant funded projects must be completed by June 2027.

 This offering is to support business viability and enable accessible and affordable financing.
-This offering is only available to borrowers seeking financing and supports businesses in meeting CDFI equity requirements or as gap financing.
 Loans with accompanying grants can be used for a variety of purposes including but not limited to, purchasing inventory or supplies, operational costs including rent, utilities, insurance, payroll or contracted services, marketing and sales, purchasing equipment, and/or refinancing existing debt.
 7 to 25 loans with grants are available, depending on financing requests.
-Interest rate on all loans is 3% and accompanying grants of at least $5,000, increasing with need.
+Interest rate on all loans is 3% and accompanying grants will cover origination &/or closing fees to ensure borrowers receive the full loan amount.

 Please note: